-The aim is to enable lessons to be learned and adjustments to design and/or site procedures to be made before the majority of the dwellings are built.

-- 2.62 On each development, an air pressure test should be carried out on three units of each dwelling type or 50% of all instances of that dwelling type, whichever is less; and at least one of each type should be tested.
-The dwellings to be tested should be taken from the first completed batch of units of each dwelling type to confirm the robustness of the designs and the construction procedures. - 2.63 Each block of flats should be treated as a separate development irrespective of the number of blocks of flats on the site. - 2.64 The dwellings selected for test should be chosen by the district council in consultation with the pressure tester.
+- 2.68 The procedure for air pressure testing is given in the Air Tightness Testing and Measurement Association (ATTMA) publication Measuring air permeability of building envelopes (dwellings).
+The manner approved for recording the results and the data on which they are based is given in Section 4 of that document.
+Trickle ventilators should be temporarily sealed rather than just closed. - 2.69 The district council should be provided with evidence that the test equipment has been calibrated within the previous 12 months using a UKAS accredited facility and that the tests have been carried out by a person who has received appropriate training and who is registered with an appropriate air tightness scheme to test the specific class of building concerned. - 2.70 The aim of testing is to enable lessons to be learned and adjustments to design and/or site procedures to be made before the majority of the dwellings are built. - 2.71 On each development, an air pressure test should be carried out on three units of each dwelling type or 50% of all instances of that dwelling type, and at least one of each type should be tested.
+The dwellings to be tested should be taken from the first completed batch of units of each dwelling type to confirm the robustness of the designs and the construction procedures. - 2.72 Each block of flats should be treated as a separate development irrespective of the number of blocks of flats on the site. - 2.73 The dwellings selected for test should be chosen by the district council in consultation with the pressure tester.
 They should be selected so that about half of the tests on each dwelling type are carried out during the construction of the first 25% of the dwellings of that type.
-All tests on dwellings in the sample should be reported to the district council including any test failures (see paragraphs 2.65 to 2.68).
+All tests on dwellings in the sample should be reported to the district council including any test failures (see paragraphs 2.74 to 2.77).